Ztarknet-recursion/recursive-cairo/README.md

 ## Constructions

-We now discuss the constructions of the new components in the Cairo-to-Plonk verifier circuit.
+We now discuss the constructions of the new components (listed in [this doc](doc/components.md)) in the Cairo-to-Plonk verifier circuit.

 ### Fiat-Shamir

 Compared with a standard Stwo's Fiat-Shamir transform, the one for Cairo has some notable differences:

 - It needs to verify that the claim follows [a list of requirements](https://github.com/Ztarknet-recursion/stwo-cairo-fork/blob/main/stwo_cairo_prover/crates/cairo-air/src/verifier.rs#L29) about the Cairo memory spaces and relation uses.
+See [this doc](doc/formality_check.md) for more detail.
 - The verifier parameters can pre-absorb (hardcode) the program segments for efficiency.
 - It needs to perform an interaction PoW with 24 bits.
 - The public memory sections are treated as public input.